January 2009 International Criminal Court judges election: Nomination process

-Following these rules, the nomination period of judges for the 2009 election lasted from 21 July to 13 October 2008 and was extended thrice until 24 November 2008 due to the lack of candidates from some groups for which minimum voting requirements were in place.
+The nomination period of judges for the 2009 election was scheduled to last from 21 July to 13 October 2008.
+It was extended three times, to 27 October, 10 November and 24 November 2008, because the minimum nomination requirements of two candidates each from the Asian States and the Latin American and Caribbean States had not been met.
 The following persons were nominated: